Archdeacon of Plymouth

 The Archdeacon of Plymouth is a senior clergy position in the Church of England Diocese of Exeter and is responsible for the supervision of the clergy within the five rural deaneries: Ivybridge, Plymouth Moorside, Plymouth Devonport, Plymouth Sutton and Tavistock.

 The archdeaconry was created by an Order-in-Council splitting the Archdeaconry of Totnes on 22 March 1918.
-The current archdeacon is Nick Shutt.
+The current archdeacon is Jane Bakker.